-Currently, comprehensive economic sanctions are in force in respect of North Korea, and a partial economic sanction is in force in respect of Iran, Libya, Syria, Somalia and Eritrea.
+Currently, comprehensive economic sanctions are in force in respect of North Korea, and partial economic sanctions are in force in respect of Iran, Libya, Syria, Somalia and Eritrea.

-Details at: www.meti.go.jp/policy/external_economy/trade_control/ o1_seido/o4_seisai/seisai_top.html (Japanese only).
+Details are at: www.meti.go.jp/policy/external_economy/trade control/01_seido/04_seisai/seisai_top.html (Japanese only).

-30 Are individuals or specific companies subject to financial
+30 Are individuals or specific companies subject to financial sanctions?